Attorney-Client Privilege for Financial Institutions in Internal Investigations, Audits and Bank Regulatory Exams

 - Bank regulatory agencies and the bank examination privilege

-- Regulator requests to compel banks to disclose privileged information; policy positions of OCC, FRB, FDIC, CFPB and state agencies
+- Regulator requests to compel banks and financial institutions to disclose privileged information; policy positions of OCC, FRB, FDIC, CFPB and state agencies

 - Evaluating whether to waive attorney-client privilege in response to a regulatory demand